wikitopian/euler/README.md

 Refactoring it to be entirely functional would have sacrificed readability in favor of cleverness and performance, neither of which are typically the priorities in real world javascript tasks.

+Rather than hard coding the numbers in, I added a rules array as an argument, which makes the code more modular and extensible.